 In what must go down as impressive first season for Jose Mourinho at Old Trafford.
-Having won the EFL Cup and the prospect of adding a Europa League title – it is fair to say the foundations for the next phase of success at Manchester United is well and truly underway and only a Lvbet Casino bonus code would provide the icing on top!
+Having won the EFL Cup and the prospect of adding a Europa League title – it is fair to say the foundations for the next phase of success at Manchester United is well and truly underway.
 The self proclaimed ‘Special One’ is by no means there yet, but a successful summer transfer window could see the whole process fast-tracked – as he looks to add a genuine solid spine throughout the side.

 Mourinho has historically based his success on a strong central core and one that provides solidarity and defensive cover throughout.
 Jose is one of those who believe that if you don’t concede you don’t lose games and subsequently the array of attacking talent would nick the victories.
 Having built a similar structure at Porto, Chelsea, Inter Milan and Real Madrid, the Portuguese coach will be looking for such a complement to his attacking talent like Ibrahimovic, Martial, Mata, Rashford and Mkhitaryan.